merchise/fortaleza/README.md

 ## Building

-There is an open issue (GH-2)for tracking progress trying to build this repo.
+There is an [open issue][6] for tracking progress trying to build this repo.

 If you want to play it, there are EXE builds available in a third party site: